Wandalen/wGraphBasic/doc/version.eng/concept/StrategyRevisiting.md

 The revisiting strategy of a search algorithm is a strategy to handle multiple encountering of a node.

 There are multiple strategies for visiting a node in a cycle.
-Search option revisiting manage search algorithms aspect of revisiting node.
+Search option revisiting manages search algorithms aspect of revisiting node.
 The simplest two scenarios are avoiding second visiting of a node, `revisiting : 0` does exactly that and ignoring the fact that graph can have a cycle, `revisiting : 3` does precisely that.

 This strategy is an option for such search algorithms as DFS, BFS, CFS.